4910 Meadow Creek Drive South, Fargo, ND 58104

 Purpose This FAQ (frequently asked questions) is meant to convey information about U9 (Under 9 years old) competitive/traveling soccer.
 It should give prospective soccer parents enough information to make an informed decision about involving their child on a competitive soccer team.

 History In the past (prior to the Fargo Soccer Club's inception in 2007), competitive soccer in Fargo started at the U10 level.
 For the age group definitions, please click here.
 Players at the U8 or U9 level would have to compete with players at the U10 level for a spot on the U10 team.
 Traveling soccer can be started at any age.
-For example, Minnesota Youth Soccer sanctions competitive leagues and teams starting at the U9 level.
+For example, Minnesota Youth Soccer sanctions competitive leagues and teams start at the U9 level.
+The Fargo Soccer Club founded U9 soccer in North Dakota in 2007 and the rest of North Dakota has now 'seen the light' and started play U9 soccer.
 See the www.ccunitedsoccer.com website for an example of a Minnesota youth soccer club which offers two levels of competitive boys soccer at the U9 level.
 For the Fargo Soccer Club U9 teams, we have U7, U8 and U9 players participating.
 We may have a extremely gifted U6 player participate.

 Rec Soccer Recreational soccer in the Fargo Soccer Club typically involves 2 soccer events per week; a practice and a game.
 The Fall season is 6 weeks long while the Spring season is 10 weeks long.
 Everyone plays equally at every position and for the same amount of time.
 Coaching is typically done by parent volunteers who may or may not have any soccer experience or soccer coaching training.
 The cost is minimal.